manjusreeG/SmartHome/README.md

 # SmartHome

+### Technologies Used

+*FrameWork : Spring Boot, Maven

+*Programming Language : Java, Javascript

+*Database: MySQL

+*Webserver: ApacheTOMCAT

+*Front-end tech: HTML5,CSS3,jQuery,Bootstrap

 This is a Home Automation Network

-Light and Temperature sensors are installed and controlled by this website.
+Sensors like Camera, Wifi, Water, Light, Temperature are installed and controlled by this website.

 ## USER Dashboard